muhidabid/Logofier/README.md

+# Feel free to improve the program and send a pull request
 # Logofier
-Add multiple logos/watermarks to multiple pictures!
+An opensource program adds multiple logos/watermarks to multiple pictures!

 *RUN LOGOFIER!.EXE*